When to Sell Stocks — Exit Signals and Investment Strategies

 "I'll Break Even"

-Holding falling position just to "get back to even" is one of costliest mistakes.
-Market doesn't know what you paid for stocks — and doesn't care.
+Holding a falling position just to "get back to even" is one of the costliest mistakes in investing.
+The market doesn't know what you paid for stocks — and doesn't care.
+Your purchase price is psychologically important to you but economically irrelevant.

 Panic Selling

-10–20% decline in broad market is normal (happens every 1–2 years).
-Selling at bottom guarantees loss realization.
+A 10-20% decline in the broad market is normal (happens every 1-2 years).
+The WIG20 has experienced drawdowns of 15-25% multiple times in recent history — and each time recovered to new highs eventually.
+Selling at the bottom guarantees loss realization.

 Anchoring Effect

 "These stocks used to cost PLN 200, they'll surely return."
 They don't have to.
-Historical price doesn't affect future company value.
+Historical price doesn't determine future company value.
+The price was 200 PLN because the market had certain expectations at that time — those expectations may have been wrong, or the situation may have fundamentally changed.

 Selling After Dividend